 Also, Ash Wednesday, Good Friday, Easter, and Easter Monday.

 FESTIVALS IN JAMAICA

-In Jamaica, peak temperatures occur during summer months of June to September while the coolest temperatures occur during winter between December through March.
+In Jamaica, peak temperatures occur during the summer months of June to September while the coolest temperatures occur during winter between December through March.
 The Northern portions of the island tend to be exposed to colder temperatures from occasional surges of cool air from continental North America during fall and winter months.
-There exists a dry season between December through March and a rainy season between April through November which are divided into early rainfall and late rainfall seasons.
-There exists a mid-summer minimum around July that separates early and late wet seasons.
+There exists a dry season between December through March and a rainy season between April through November - which are divided into early rainfall and late rainfall seasons.
 Most of Jamaica’s rainfall occurs during the wet season (May and October) and experiences its driest conditions in February and March.